peterhry/peterhrynkow.com/resume.md

 _Software Engineering Manager_<br>
 Nov 2018 - Present<br>
 Responsibilities:
+- Scoping, documenting, and overseeing development work
+- Serving as Scrum Master during our development sprints
-- Coaching, mentoring, and motivating the development team
+- Coaching, mentoring, and motivating the development team interviews
+- Championing a culture of excellence and accountability within the development team
-- Defining roles and responsibilities
+- Defining developer roles and responsibilities
 - Career development and planning
-- Recruiting, phone screens, and interviews
+- Recruiting, phone screens, and
-- Championing a culture of excellence and accountability within the development team
 - Liaising with the product owner, design director, and QA lead to ensure alignment on features being delivered each sprint
-- Scoping, documenting, and overseeing development work
-- Serving as Scrum master during our development sprints

 **Rival Technologies**<br>
 _Senior Software Engineer_<br>